 The ACD may impose a charge on the purchase of Shares in each Class.
-The current initial charge, if any, is calculated as a percentage of the amount invested by a potential Shareholder in respect of each Sub-fund with such percentage being set out in Appendix I. The ACD may waive or discount the initial charge at its discretion,
+The current initial charge, if any, is calculated as a percentage of the amount invested by a potential Shareholder in respect of each Sub-fund is set out in Appendix I. The ACD may waive or discount the initial charge at its discretion,

 The initial charge (which is deducted from subscription monies) is payable by the Shareholder to the ACD.
-The current initial charge (if any) of a Class may only be increased in accordance with the Regulations.
+The current initial charge of a Class may only be increased in accordance with the Regulations.

 3.6.2.
-Redemption Charge
+Redemption charge

-The ACD may make a charge on the redemption of Shares in each Class.
-However, the ACD does not currently apply such chargeI.
+The ACD does not currently make a charge on the redemption of Shares in any Class.

 The ACD may only introduce or increase a redemption charge in accordance with the Regulations.
-Also, if such a charge was introduced in respect of a specific Class of Shares, it would not apply to Shares issued before the date of the introduction (i.e., those not previously subject to a redemption charge).
+Also, if such a charge was introduced in respect of a specific Class of shares, it would not apply to Shares issued before the date of the introduction (i.e., those not previously subject to a redemption charge).

 3.6.3.
-Charges on Conversion and Switching
+Charges on Switching

-On the switching of Shares between Sub-funds or Classes in the Company the Instrument of Incorporation authorises the Company to impose a charge.
+On the switching of Shares between Sub-funds or Classes in the Company the Instrument of Incorporation authorises the Company to impose a charge on switching.
 If a redemption charge is payable in respect of the Original Shares, this may become payable instead of, or as well as, the then prevailing initial charge for the New Shares.
 The charge on switching is payable by the Shareholder to the ACD.

-The ACD's current policy is to only levy a charge on switching between Sub-funds that is no more than the excess of the initial charge applicable to New Shares over the initial charge applicable to the Original Shares as specified in Appendix I. There is currently no charge for converting Shares in one Class of a Sub-fund for Shares in another Class of the same Sub-fund.
+The ACD's current policy is to only levy a charge on switching between Subfunds that is no more than the excess of the initial charge applicable to New Shares over the initial charge applicable to the Original Shares as specified in Appendix I. There is currently no charge for switching Shares in one Class of a Sub-fund for Shares in another Class of the same Sub-fund.

 3.6.4.
-Dilution Levy
+Dilution levy

-The actual cost of purchasing, selling or switching underlying investments in a Subfund may deviate from the mid-market value used in calculating its Share price, due to dealing charges, taxes, and any spread between buying and selling prices of the Sub-fund's underlying investments.
+The actual cost of purchasing, selling or switching underlying investments in a Sub-fund may deviate from the mid-market value used in calculating its Share price, due to dealing charges, taxes, and any spread between buying and selling prices of the Sub-fund's underlying investments.
 These dealing costs could have an adverse effect on the value of a Sub-fund, known as "dilution".
 In order to mitigate the effect of dilution the Regulations allow the ACD to make a dilution levy on the purchase, redemption or Switch of Shares in a Sub-fund.
 A dilution levy is a separate charge of such amount or at such rate as is determined by the ACD to be made for the purpose of reducing the effect of dilution.
 This amount is not retained by the ACD, but is paid into the relevant Sub-fund.